mandysulli/StrainSort_pipeline/README.md

 ## Perform multiple sequence alignments

-**Before performing the sequence alignments,combine regions of interest from each strain by sample name and filter out the seqeunces that have a high proportion of N's.**
+**Before performing the sequence alignments, combine regions of interest from each strain by sample name and filter out the sequences that have a high proportion of N's.**

-Run with Java (If using compiled java program, you will need Java/13.0.2)
+Run with Java (if using compiled java program, you will need Java/13.0.2)

 ```
 cd /file/path/to/mafft_inputs